 The commercial production of beer in large quantities requires the separation of hops and yeast from the beer.
 Alfa Laval has a line of beer centrifuges specifically designed to assist in the continuous production of beer.
 These are food-grade centrifuges with all wetted parts made of high-grade stainless steel.

-These disc stack centrifuges exert a high centrifugal force to remove the small suspended yeat and organic particles to produce clear beer.
+These disc stack centrifuges exert a high centrifugal force to remove the small suspended yeast and organic particles to produce clear beer.

-Kombucha is a relatively new beverage made by fermenting tea leaves and other organic ingredients.
-The commercial production of kombucha requires the continuous separation of organic sediment to produce the clear beverage.
+Kombucha is a relatively new beverage that ferments tea leaves and other organic ingredients.
+The commercial production of kombucha requires the continuous separation of organic sediment to produce a clear beverage.
 Filtration is not a feasible method for the large-scale production of kombucha.

 A stainless steel food-grade centrifuge of the disc stack type separates the tiny organic particles from the water to produce a fine beverage.